mibuphu/automad-docker/Readme.md

 This image was build as part of an exercise and learning experience in my journey to Docker.
 I was searching for some lightweight CMS for my personal website and stumbled across different flatfile systems.
 Since most of the others had a docker images, it made testing on my local machine pretty easy.
 Sadly Automad didn't offer that, so here I am writing this image myself and sharing it with everyone.
 I hope it helps :)

+## Info
+The following tags should be used when pulling and running the docker image.
+Tags will be updated as soon as a new release is made public.
+- 1.0.3-debian
+- 1.0.3-alpine

 ## Requirements
 - docker